Skip to content

 ☐ A Soft Landing Spot

+Comfort becomes everything from where they sleep, to what they wear every day.
 As dogs age, their joints work harder, and their sleep becomes more important.
 A supportive, cushioned bed, when placed away from cold drafts and busy foot traffic, this can make a remarkable difference.
 Orthopaedic-style support helps relieve pressure on hips and elbows, especially for larger breeds.
-Comfort isn’t indulgent at this stage.Ā It’s essential.☐ Slow & Sniffy Walks
+Comfort isn’t indulgent at this stage.
+It’s essential.
+Try and have a cozy place in each room so that they have somewhere calming to rest their weary head when they get tired. ☐ Slow & Sniffy Walks

-Senior dogs don’t need distance.
-They need experience.
-Shorter walks with plenty of time to sniff allow them to stay mentally engaged without overexerting their bodies.
-Sniffing is enrichment.
-It lowers stress and gives them a sense of agency.
+Senior dogs don’t want to be at home.
+They still want to be outside and experience the world.
+As they tire a little quicker plan for shorter walks with plenty of time to sniff allow them to stay mentally engaged without overexerting their bodies.
+Sniffing for them really is enrichment.
+It lowers their stress and gives them a sense of agency.

 ☐ Consistent Routine